dburkhardt/viash_web/content/docs/creating_pipelines/platform-nextflow.md

 ---
 title: "Creating a Nextflow Pipeline"
-description: "Developing a pipeline in Nextflow with viash."
+description: "Developing a pipeline in Nextflow with Viash."
-lead: "Developing a Pipeline in Nextflow with viash."
+lead: "Developing a Pipeline in Nextflow with Viash."
 date: 2021-05-28T14:00:00+00:00
-lastmod: "2021-06-14T07:22:59+00:00"
+lastmod: "2021-06-22T08:41:57+00:00"
 draft: false
 images: []
 menu: